hirensoni913/WhatsMed/README.md

 A few examples of the most important sources of medication interactions and related (critical) incidents help to understand the scope and the implications:
 - wrongly or not documented medication taken by the patient before or during admission
-- the change of doses due to wrong or multiple informations
+- the change of doses due to wrong or multiple information
 - prescription of medication that is contraindicated because of allergies, drug-drug interactions risk of Torsade de points or other reasons
 - physician's lack of time to review all available documents
 - erroneous prescription due to patients misinformation or obliviousness